sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

   For more information, see [deploy-sourcegraph-helm's Changelog](https://github.com/sourcegraph/deploy-sourcegraph-helm/blob/main/charts/sourcegraph/CHANGELOG.md) or contact customer support.

-_Upgrade notes for the next version will appear here._

 ## v4.0 ➔ v4.1.3

 <!-- Add changes changes to this section before release. -->

-_Upgrade notes for the next version will appear here._

 ## v3.43 ➔ v4.0